Skip to main content

 Mistake #5: Thinking you can find a buyer for any option

 If you can dream up an option, someone will sell it to you — even if it’s stupid.
-For example, say you think Meta’s stock price will go from $200 to $400 in two days.
-Never mind that $META has never hit $400, even at the height of the pandemic tech boom, and it’s certainly never doubled in two days.
+For example, say you think $KALE’s stock price will go from $200 to $400 in two days.
+Never mind that it’s never hit $400 and it’s certainly never doubled in two days.
 You have a feeling!
 Well, someone will sell you that option.
 But before you buy it, you need to realize how hard it might be to sell again.
-And that lack of demand means you’re going to get a really low price for it — assuming you can find a buyer at all.
+And that lack of demand means you’re going to get a really low price for it — if you can find a buyer at all.

 Mistake #6: Letting an option expire when you don’t have the funds to exercise it